evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md.txt

 ## Making Yourself a House

 The main command for shaping the game world is `dig`.
-For example, if you are standing in Limbo you can dig a route to your new house location like this:
+For example, if you are standing in Limbo, you can dig a route to your new house location like this:

     dig house = large red door;door;in,to the outside;out